Packaging dependencies for offline buildpacks

-Online, or uncached, buildpacks require an Internet connection to download dependencies, such as language interpreters and compilers.
+Online, or uncached, buildpacks require an internet connection to download dependencies.
+For example, language interpreters, and compilers.
 Alternatively, you can create offline, or cached, buildpacks that are packaged with their dependencies.
 These offline buildpacks do not connect to the Internet when they are used to deploy Cloud Foundry apps.

 Note: Offline buildpacks may contain proprietary dependencies that require distribution licensing or export control measures.

-You can find instructions for building the offline packages in the
+You can find instructions for building offline packages in the

-README.md file of each buildpack repository.
+README.md file for each buildpack repository.
 For example, see the Java buildpack.

-The simplest way to package dependencies in a custom buildpack is to keep the dependencies in your buildpack source.
-However, this is strongly discouraged.
+The simple way to package dependencies for a custom buildpack is to keep the dependencies in your buildpack source.
+However, this is not recommended.
 Keeping the dependencies in your source consumes unnecessary space.

-For example, the operator might complete the following process:
+For example, you might complete the following process:

 $ # Clones your buildpack $ git clone http://YOUR-GITHUB-REPOSITORY.example.com/repository $ cd SomeBuildPackName $ # Creates a zipfile using your script $ ./SomeScriptName ----> downloading-dependencies.... done ----> creating zipfile: ZippedBuildPackName.zip $ # Adds the buildpack zipfile to the Cloud Foundry instance $ cf create-buildpack SomeBuildPackName ZippedBuildPackName.zip 1

-This is a variant of the package dependencies in the buildpack method described above.
-In this variation, the administrator edits a configuration file such as
+This is a variant of the package dependencies in the buildpack method.
+In this variation, the administrator edits a configuration file.
+For example, the

-dependencies.yml to include a limited subset of the buildpack dependencies, then
+dependencies.yml file to include a limited subset of the buildpack dependencies,

-Note: This approach is strongly discouraged.
-Please see the Cons section below for more information.
+Note: This approach is not reccomended.
+See the Cons section for more information.